At the end of the course, you (i.e. the participating student) will be able to:

 - Explain why (urban) resilience is relevant to the civil engineering domain;

-- Select and apply concepts and frameworks to understand and assess (urban) climate resilience;
+- Explain and select concepts and frameworks to understand and assess (urban) climate resilience;

-- Explain and apply methods for modelling, simulating and visualizing (infrastructure) systems, interdependencies and cascading effects;
+- Explain and select methods for modelling, simulating and visualizing (infrastructure) systems, interdependencies and cascading effects;

-- Explain and apply methods to assess how climate change affects different societal groups and civil engineering stakeholders;
+- Explain and select methods to assess how climate change affects different societal groups and civil engineering stakeholders;

-- Select and evaluate measures and policies to improve (urban) resilience;
+- Explain, select and evaluate measures and policies to improve (urban) resilience;

 - Apply selected concepts, approaches and methods to concrete case studies;

-- Summarize, visualize and critically reflect upon what you learned about urban resilience.
+- Review, summarize and critically reflect upon scientific literature and what you learned about urban resilience.

 Assessment is based on two types of assignments.
 One type of assignment is to prepare a portfolio in which you proof that you became an expert in the topic of urban resilience.
-The core of the portfolio is formed by summaries of selected lectures and selected reading materials.
-In addition, you reflect upon elements, such as, motivation, prior knowledge and experience, learning objectives, main things you learned and implications for society, and visualize what you learned in concept maps.
+The core of the portfolio is formed by summaries of lectures and reading materials that you select yourself that you select yourself.
 The other type of assignments are done in small groups and provide you with the opportunity to apply some of the things you learned.
 During the assignments, specific attention is paid to skills that you need when writing your MSc thesis research, such as, academic writing and referencing, selecting relevant literature and formulating a relevant research problem.
 Tutorials and Q&A moments are organized to support you with these assignments

-This course will provide you with a broad understanding of urban resilience in general as well as a deeper understanding of selected elements.
+This course will provide you with a broad understanding of urban resilience in general as well as a deeper understanding of elements that you select yourself.
 In addition, you will strengthen your academic skills so that you are better prepared for writing an MSc thesis proposal.